DanielTockan/Crypto-Tracker/README.md

 - Research API's (see above)
 - Define and plan MVP
 - Define stretch goals
-- Determine how I would fetch the relevent data to buiild my MVP
+- Determine how I would fetch the relevent data to build an MVP
 - Build out MVP components
 - Style MVP components
 - Debugging and implementation of stretch goals